Monday, April 25, 2011

 Review

 A remarkable but amusing and colourful movie set in Rio de Janeiro released in 2D and 3D, RIO is an animated musical with an exotic flavour created by Blue Sky (not Disney, as you would expect).
 The film is much better than any Ice Age movie and has a better-executed premise.
 Despite its fantastic comical and visual elements, the story may be predictable.
-Notes of praise include the terrific aerial views, splendid characterization and the voice acting by Jesse Eisenberg, Anne Hathaway, George Lopez and Jemaine Clement.
+Notes of praise include the terrific aerial views, splendid characterisation and the voice acting by Jesse Eisenberg, Anne Hathaway, George Lopez and Jemaine Clement.

 RIO is a great family picture with an incredible rhythmic undertone, and I recommend this film to anyone of all ages.